Mister Ed: Making Ed "talk"

 Mister Ed's producers left the talents that performed the title role uncredited.
 The show's credits listed Mister Ed as being played only by "Himself."

 The voice actor for Ed's spoken lines was Allan "Rocky" Lane, a former B-movie cowboy star.
-Sheldon Allman provided Ed's singing voice in episodes; his solo line ("I'm Mister Ed") at the close of the show's theme song was provided by its composer, Jay Livingston.
+Sheldon Allman provided Ed's singing voice in episodes; his solo line ("I am Mister Ed") at the close of the show's theme song was provided by its composer, Jay Livingston.
 Allan Lane was alluded to by the producers only as "an actor who prefers to remain nameless."
 After the show became a hit, Lane campaigned the producers for screen credit but accepted a raise in salary instead.

 The horse Bamboo Harvester portrayed Ed throughout the run.
 Ed's stablemate, a quarter horse named Pumpkin, also served as Bamboo Harvester's stunt double for the show.
-This horse later appeared again in the television series Green Acres.
+Pumpkin later appeared again in the television series Green Acres.

 Bamboo Harvester's trainer was Les Hilton.
 To create the impression that Ed was having a conversation, Hilton initially used a thread technique he had employed for Lubin's earlier Mule films; in time, though, this became unnecessary.
 As actor Alan Young recounted: "It was initially done by putting a piece of nylon thread in his mouth.
 But Ed actually learned to move his lips on cue when the trainer touched his hoof.
 In fact, he soon learned to do it when I stopped talking during a scene!
 Ed was very smart."

 Reports circulated during and after the show's run that the talking effect was achieved by crew members applying peanut butter to the horse's gums.
 Alan Young said in later interviews that he invented the story.
 "Al Simon and Arthur Lubin, the producers, suggested we keep the method [of making the horse appear to talk] a secret because they thought kids would be disappointed if they found out the technical details of how it was done, so I made up the peanut butter story, and everyone bought it."

 Young added that Bamboo Harvester saw trainer Les Hilton as the disciplinarian father figure.
 When scolded by Hilton for missing a cue, the horse would move to Young for comfort, treating the actor as a mother figure.
 Hilton told Young this was a positive development.